equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following options were considered for an interchange at Parramatta Road:

-x

-Option P1 – interchange with M4 East near Ashfield Park: This option would provide an eastbound off-ramp and westbound on-ramp near Ashfield Park
+* Option P1 – interchange with M4 East near Ashfield Park: This option would provide an eastbound off-ramp and westbound on-ramp near Ashfield Park

-x

-Option P2 – interchange with M4 East and M4–M5 Link near Ashfield Park (the same location as Option P1): This option would provide an eastbound off-ramp and westbound on-ramp, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link near Ashfield Park, to be constructed as part of the project.
+* Option P2 – interchange with M4 East and M4–M5 Link near Ashfield Park (the same location as Option P1): This option would provide an eastbound off-ramp and westbound on-ramp, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link near Ashfield Park, to be constructed as part of the project.
 This option was included in the concept design that was publicly displayed between 2013 and February 2014

-x

-Option P3 – interchange with M4 East and M4–M5 Link at Taverners Hill: This option would provide an eastbound off-ramp from and westbound on-ramp to the M4 East near Sloane Street at Haberfield/Summer Hill, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link near Flood Street at Leichhardt, to be constructed as part of the project.
+* Option P3 – interchange with M4 East and M4–M5 Link at Taverners Hill: This option would provide an eastbound off-ramp from and westbound on-ramp to the M4 East near Sloane Street at Haberfield/Summer Hill, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link near Flood Street at Leichhardt, to be constructed as part of the project.
 This option would include either a tunnel to Flood Street or a substantial viaduct from Haberfield Road to Flood Street, over Hawthorne Canal, connecting the project to the M4–M5 Link

-x

-Option P4 – interchange with M4 East and M4–M5 Link west of Wattle Street: This option would provide an eastbound off-ramp and westbound on-ramp, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link on the western side of Wattle Street, to be constructed as part of the project.
+* Option P4 – interchange with M4 East and M4–M5 Link west of Wattle Street: This option would provide an eastbound off-ramp and westbound on-ramp, as well as an eastbound on-ramp to and westbound off-ramp from the M4–M5 Link on the western side of Wattle Street, to be constructed as part of the project.
 This option was considered in conjunction with Option W1, which did not include an interchange at Wattle Street (City West Link)

-x

-Option P5 – interchange with M4 East near Bland Street: This option would provide an eastbound off-ramp and westbound on-ramp near Bland Street.
+* Option P5 – interchange with M4 East near Bland Street: This option would provide an eastbound off-ramp and westbound on-ramp near Bland Street.
 On- and off-ramps to and from the M4–M5 Link would not be provided under this option.